 updated > 1.2018

-reviewed by > Christopher McPherson MD and Vincent DiNapoli, MD, PhD - Mayfield Clinic
+reviewed by > Christopher McPherson, MD and Vincent DiNapoli, MD, PhD, Mayfield Clinic, Cincinnati, Ohio

 Mayfield Certified Health Info materials are written and developed by the Mayfield Clinic.
 We comply with the HONcode standard for trustworthy health information.
 This information is not intended to replace the medical advice of your health care provider.